-It is the sole responsibility of the student for paying or fulfilling all financial obligations to the college prior to graduation.
-In absence of meeting this financial obligation, official college transcripts will not be provided to the student, potential employers, and/or other institutions of higher learning and student will not be able to receive his/her certificate or degree until the financial obligation is met.
+It is the sole responsibility of the student to pay or fulfill all financial obligations to the college prior to graduation.
+In the absence of meeting this financial obligation, official college transcripts will not be provided to the student, potential employers, and/or other institutions of higher learning and the student will not be able to receive his/her certificate or degree until the financial obligation is met.